Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

-In assessing the resulting SICR-model built from each SICR-definition in class 1a, various performance measures are calculated, shown in \autoref{tab:1a-performance}.
-Considering the expected probabilities from each logit-model, the resulting AUC-values suggest that smaller outcome periods yield more accurate SICR-models than longer periods; see \autoref{fig:1a-AUC_a}.
-This trend is also reflected in the widening confidence intervals of these AUC-values as $k$ increases.
-Reassuringly, this finding corroborates the work of \citet{kennedy2013window} and \citet{mushava2018experimental} wherein the outcome period was similarly varied in PD-modelling -- an older `cousin' of SICR-modelling -- which resulted in a similar AUC-trend across $k$-values.
-Moreover, the nonlinear reduction in successive AUC-values seems to subside after $k\geq24$, which suggests yet again that examining smaller $k\leq 18$ values is more worthwhile when defining SICR-outcomes.
-When dichotomising the logit-models into discrete classifiers using fixed $c_{dsk}$-values, the resulting AUC-values follow a similar (though even more pronounced) downwards trend as $k$ increases; see \autoref{fig:1a-AUC_b}.
-Longer outcome periods also result in fewer observed SICR-events, as evidenced by a decreasing prevalence rate $\phi_{dsk}$.
-A rarer SICR-event partly explains why the cut-off $c_{dsk}$ also decreases in tandem with greater $k$-values, given the presence of $\phi_{dsk}$ in \autoref{eq:gen_Youden_Index} when calculating the Generalised Youden Index $J_a$; see appendix.
-Fewer SICR-events can generally exacerbate the task of finding a statistical relationship using logistic regression, hence the lower AUC-values of logit-models as $k$ increases.
+In assessing the SICR-model that results from each SICR-definition, we formulate a few performance measures, defined mathematically in \autoref{app:PerfMeasures} though briefly described as follows.
+Firstly, the \textit{prevalence} $\phi_{dsk}$ is the proportion of observations that experienced a SICR-event over all time.
+Secondly, the \textit{area under the curve} (AUC) summarises a classical ROC-analysis (\textit{receiver operating characteristic}) in measuring a model's discriminatory power, as outlined by \citet{fawcett2006introduction}.
+Thirdly, the \textit{dynamicity} $\omega_{dsk}$, denotes the extent to which SICR-predictions vary over the lifetime of an average account.
+Lastly, and as used before, the \textit{instability} $\sigma_{dsk}$ is simply the standard deviation of an actual SICR-rate series.
+As summarised in \autoref{tab:1a-performance}, the AUC-values suggest that smaller outcome periods yield more accurate SICR-models than longer periods.
+This result corroborates the work of \citet{kennedy2013window} and \citet{mushava2018experimental} wherein the outcome period was similarly varied in PD-modelling -- an older `cousin' of SICR-modelling.
+The plateauing effect in AUC-values suggest yet again that examining smaller $k\leq 18$ values is a more worthwhile endeavour.
+This trend is mirrored in the discrete AUC-values, having dichotomised the SICR-predictions using $c_{dsk}$ as thresholds; see \autoref{fig:1a-AUC_b}.
+Longer outcome periods also result in fewer observed SICR-outcomes, which explains the decreasing $\phi_{dsk}$-values, thereby signifying increased rarity.
+Fewer SICR-outcomes can generally exacerbate the modelling task, which is why AUC decreases as $k$ increases.